a-karma/Bogor_Workshop/DAY_3/Session2.md

 Make a new directory within your project folder for session two and navigate to it

-The program `ADMIXTURE` runs directly from a `.bed` file.
-Great, we already have this in the right format.
+The program `ADMIXTURE` runs directly from a binary plink fileset.
+This consists of three file, specifically a `.fam`,`.bim`, and `.bed` file.
+Note that the latter, although it has the same extension is a completely different file format compare to what you used in day 1 and day2 for `bedtools`.

+have a look at the shared folder:
 ```sh
 ls /home/DATA/Day_3_b/babirusa_panel*
 ```
+you should see that all we need is already there.
+Great, this time we don't need to convert anything ;)

-So the command is very simple.
+The command to run `ADMIXTURE` is very simple:
 ```sh
 admixture [path_to_bed] --cv [number_of_ks]
 ```